 In GAG2, pets spawn on the map with a countdown timer.
 Players must walk to the spawn and buy the pet with Sheckles before the timer expires.
 If the timer runs out, the pet disappears and a new pet spawns elsewhere.
 In GAG1, pets came almost exclusively from egg shops that refreshed on a fixed schedule, and there was no map spawn mechanic.

-GAG2 currently has only two egg types, the Common Egg and the Epic Egg.
-Both eggs hatch immediately on placement, with no incubation timer.
+GAG2 currently has five egg types: the Common Egg, Epic Egg, Big Egg, Rainbow Egg, and Mega Egg.
+The Common and Epic Eggs are the standard pools, while the Big, Rainbow, and Mega Eggs are obtained exclusively through Guild Rewards and hatch variant pets directly.
+All eggs hatch immediately on placement, with no incubation timer.
 In GAG1 the egg pool exceeded 15 distinct egg types, and hatching was timed, ranging from 4 hours for common eggs to 8 hours for rare eggs.
-The GAG2 egg system is therefore faster to engage with but offers far less variety.
+The GAG2 egg system is therefore faster to engage with but offers a different kind of variety, with variant eggs replacing the sheer egg count of GAG1.

 GAG2 introduces two variant tiers that did not exist in GAG1.
 Big pets have a 1 in 50 chance per spawn or hatch and double the pet's ability effect.
-Huge pets have a 1 in 1000 chance per spawn or hatch and triple the ability effect.
-Rainbow variants appear only during the Rainbow Moon event with a 2 percent chance per spawn and can stack with the Huge variant.
-GAG1 had no Big or Huge variant system at all.
+Mega pets have a 1 in 1000 chance per spawn or hatch and triple the ability effect.
+Rainbow variants appear only during the Rainbow Moon event with a 2 percent chance per spawn and can stack with the Mega variant.
+GAG1 had no Big or Mega variant system at all.

 As of July 2026 GAG2 does not have a player-to-player trading system.
 All Sheckle prices shown on this calculator are map spawn purchase prices, not trade values.
 There is no live market price for GAG2 pets because there is no market.
 A trading system may be added in a future update but has not been confirmed.